antoinebrias/llm_evaluation/README.md

 # Chatbot Performance Evaluation Framework

 This project provides a framework to evaluate the performance of chatbots using various metrics.
 The system leverages a local Langfuse server to retrieve and analyze traces from chatbot interactions, computing scores based on predefined operational and LLM-based metrics.
 The goal is to simulate both past and live environments, analyze chatbot performance, and visualize the results for meaningful insights.
+Importantly, the framework has been designed to run offline, with local server and local LLM instance.

 ## Features